folio-org/stripes/doc/dev-guide.md

 #### Using core translations

 In addition to the translations that it provides itself, a module may use translations provided by stripes-core.
-In particular, it provides translations for a set of common labels, which modules therefore need not translate for themsleves.
+In particular, it provides translations for a set of common labels, which modules therefore need not translate for themselves.
 The keys for these labels all begin with `common.`.
 The translations provided by stripes-core are provided in [language-specific translation files](https://github.com/folio-org/stripes-core/tree/master/translations).

 For example, if the `stripes-core/translations/*.json` files define a property as `"common.search": "Search"`, then search buttons may use `<Button label={stripes.intl.formatMessage({ id: 'stripes-core.common.search' })} />.